erick521/haven_coding_challenge/README.md

 php composer.phar update

 # 2. Update storage and bootstrap cache directories to be writeable by server
-sudo chmod -R a+x storage/ bootstrap/cache
+sudo chmod -R a+w storage/ bootstrap/cache

 # 3. Set up MySql DB on localhost or RDBMS and obtain credentials.
 # 4. copy .env.example to .env and update DB creds with actuals.